The feature has to be enabled in three steps:

 Add a Title.
 This will be used to identify the Cloud Storage Destination.

-Add the Application ID, and the client secret key value as Security key that you previously copied and saved, and click OK.
+Add the Tenant ID (or write common for multi-tenant setups), the Application ID, and the client secret key value as Security key that you previously copied and saved, and click OK.

 Create and set the OneDrive for Business destination